×

 Mechanization does not solve all problems, but it offers several advantages when implemented thoughtfully.

-- Productivity gains : Automated systems, such as Goods to Man , reduce human travel, thereby speeding up order processing times.
+• Productivity gains : Automated systems, such as Goods to Man , reduce human movement, thereby accelerating order processing times.

-- Optimization of storage space : robots allow inventory densification, by exploiting the height of warehouses and minimizing circulation areas.
+• Optimizing storage space : robots allow for increased stock density by utilizing warehouse height and minimizing circulation areas.

-- Operational flexibility : automated systems allow almost continuous operation, with teams working in 2x8 or 3x8 shifts, at no additional cost.
+• Operational flexibility : automated systems allow for near-continuous operation, with teams working in 2x8 or 3x8 shifts, at no additional cost.

 Key factors for successful mechanization

-However, several factors must be taken into account to guarantee the success of the project:
+However, several factors must be taken into account to ensure the success of the project:

-- Relevance of mechanization : It is not always wise to mechanize all processes.
+• Relevance of mechanization : It is not always advisable to mechanize all processes.
 It is necessary to assess whether mechanization provides a real return on investment for each operation.

-- Hybrid approach : Many warehouses combine mechanized and non-mechanized areas to maximize flexibility.
-This approach makes it possible to adapt to specific products or flows.
+• Hybrid approach : Many warehouses combine mechanized and non-mechanized areas to maximize flexibility.
+This approach allows them to adapt to specific products or flows.

-Effective WMS : An effective WMS is crucial to seamlessly manage interactions between automated and manual areas.
+High-performance WMS : An effective WMS is crucial for smoothly managing interactions between automated and manual zones.